 Return value

-The function returns the decoded binary data as a string.
+The decoded value as a string.

 Example